zappee/portfolio-analyzer/docs/readme.txt

 money — the most liquid of funds — in the account.
 This figure is the amount that is available for immediate withdrawal or the total amount available to purchase securities in a cash account.

+account value:
+The account value, also known as total equity, is the total value of all the holdings of the trading account.
+Not just the securities, but the cash as well.
+This figure is calculated by adding the total amount of cash in the account and the current market value of all the securities and then subtracting the market value of any stocks that are shorted.